 Real-Time Monitoring

 Real-time monitoring allows DBAs to actively track database activities and detect potential security threats or anomalies as they occur.
-By utilizing monitoring tools and technologies, DBAs can gain visibility into database operations, user activities, and system performance.
+DBAs can gain visibility into database operations, user activities, and system performance by utilizing monitoring tools and technologies.

-Real-time monitoring can include activities such as monitoring database connections, tracking failed login attempts, identifying excessive privileges or unusual data access patterns, and monitoring system resources for any signs of compromise or abnormal behavior.
+Real-time monitoring can include monitoring database connections, tracking failed login attempts, identifying excessive privileges or unusual data access patterns, and monitoring system resources for any signs of compromise or abnormal behavior.

-DBAs should configure monitoring alerts and notifications to promptly identify and respond to potential security incidents.
+DBAs should configure monitoring alerts and notifications to identify and respond to potential security incidents promptly.
 These alerts can be configured to notify administrators of any suspicious activities, unauthorized access attempts, or database performance issues.

 Timely Patching and Maintenance

-Keeping database systems up to date with the latest security patches is vital for maintaining data privacy.
-Regularly applying patches and updates to database software helps mitigate vulnerabilities that could be exploited by attackers.
+Keeping database systems updated with the latest security patches is vital for maintaining data privacy.
+Regularly applying patches and updates to database software helps mitigate vulnerabilities that attackers could exploit.
 DBAs should follow these practices:

 Vendor Updates and Security Advisories